Skip to main content

 Also known as: thick divot, heavy divot

-The common causes of a deep divot mirror those of a steep downswing or ground-first contact more broadly: an upper-body-led transition that steepens the angle of attack, a ball position set too far back for the club being used, or weight that stays on the trail foot through impact, pushing the low point backward.
-Long irons and fairway woods are especially punished by an overly deep divot because their design and the way they are meant to be struck (a shallower, sweeping-adjacent angle of attack compared to short irons and wedges) has even less tolerance for excess steepness than a wedge does.
+A deep divot describes a divot noticeably thicker and heavier than the shallow.
+This creates a thin strip most well-struck iron shots produce, especially with mid and long irons.
+While a divot is a normal and expected part of a descending iron strike.
+An excessively deep one signals that the angle of attack is steeper than necessary.
+Another option is that the swing's low point is positioned too far back (behind the ball) relative to where it should be.
+Both factors add unwanted resistance from the turf and typically cost ball speed and distance compared to a similarly well-timed but shallower strike.
+The common causes of a deep divot mirror those of a steep downswing or ground-first contact more broadly.
+This means an upper-body-led transition that steepens the angle of attack, a ball position set too far back for the club being used.
+Another option is weight that stays on the trail foot through impact, pushing the low point backward.
+Long irons and fairway woods are especially punished by an overly deep divot.
+This is because their design and the way they are meant to be struck (a shallower, sweeping-adjacent angle of attack compared to short irons and wedges) has even less tolerance for excess steepness than a wedge does.
+A deep divot is not on its own a sign of a bad shot.
+This means some very good ball-strikers take a thicker divot than others as part of their natural style.
+This means but a reliably, unusually deep divot across many swings, especially paired with a loss of distance or a fat-leaning miss pattern.
+Is worth investigating as a sign of excess steepness or low-point displacement rather than dismissed as simply "aggressive" ball-striking.

 Why it matters

-A chronically deep divot, especially with longer clubs, is a visible, trackable sign of excess steepness or low-point displacement that costs distance even when the ball still gets airborne reasonably well.
+A chronically deep divot, especially with longer clubs, is a visible.
+Trackable sign of excess steepness or low-point displacement that costs distance even when the ball still gets airborne reasonably well.
 SwingVantage tracking angle-of-attack trends alongside divot depth patterns helps a golfer see whether a "aggressive-looking" divot is actually costing them speed.

 How it shows up on video